 Leftovers are your friend in this mood.
 Rachel Ray, experienced mom that she is, has recipes she specifically made to be re-used as leftovers.
 Like her Turkey Bolognese (via Rachel Ray.com) that turns into Turkey Tomato Soup or Turkey Chili, all from one recipe.
 Or how about 22 Leftover Ham recipes from Taste of Home.com?

 5. “I don’t even want to look at the stove, it’s like 1,000 degrees outside”

 The one sure step to a spotless kitchen is never to cook anything in it.
 That tends to be impractical.
 But you can’t stand the thought of washing all those dirty pots, so what can you cook with the minimum of mess and without using the stove?

 In this case, bust out the crock pot meals.
 These little pots are a gift from heaven.
 Maybe Garlic Parmesan Chicken and Potatoes via Damndelicious.net.
-Or just throw some sliced onions on the bottom, salt, pepper and chicken breasts on top, cook on low 8 hours or high 4 hours for some delicious baked chicken.
+Or just throw some sliced onions on the bottom, salt, pepper and boneless skinless chicken breasts (one per person, at least) on top, cook on low 8 hours or high 4 hours for some delicious baked chicken.
 If you don’t have one/ are not into crock pots, try 14 Easy Wraps from Betty Crocker.

 6. “We will be everywhere BUT at home today”

 Late meetings, events, the kids have after school games or practice, and the temptation is strong to stop by a drive-through on the way home so you all can eat at least a few minutes before it’s time to brush teeth.